Ieyads/underwater_vehicle/README.md

 2- Pressure Senser """""""

 # IMU
-For MPU6050 sensor, you can see this repository: https://github.com/adafruit/Adafruit_MPU6050 Then go to Adafruit_MPU6050/examples/basic_readings/basic_readings.ino in Arduino IDE to test the MPU6050 sensor.
+For MPU6050 sensor, you can see this repository: https://github.com/adafruit/Adafruit_MPU6050.
+Install Adafruit_MPU6050 library, then go to Adafruit_MPU6050/examples/basic_readings/basic_readings.ino in Arduino IDE to test the MPU6050 sensor.

 # Pressure Sensor
+Install BlueRobotics Keller LD Library.

 # Controller